RutlandMint/Documents/Member Agreements/membership_addendum.md

  ☐ $100/month  ☐ $1100/year  ☐ This member is named under the family member listed as payor, and is not individualy charged.

- **After-Hours:** All the benefits of General Membership, plus after-hours keyed access.
+ **After-Hours:** 24 hour access to the Makerspace, plus all the benefits of Basic Membership.

  ☐ $75/month   ☐ $825/year